Gemtessa09/digitalViolance/README.md

 # 10. Expected Outcomes

-Increased reporting of TFGBV incidents
+-Increased reporting of TFGBV incidents

-Improved digital safety awareness
+-Improved digital safety awareness

 Faster access to support services

-Better documentation of abuse cases
+-Better documentation of abuse cases

-Empowered women and children in digital spaces
+-Empowered women and children in digital spaces

 # 11. Feasibility and Sustainability

 The project is technically feasible using open-source technologies.
 It can be scaled to include:

-AI-based abuse detection
+-AI-based abuse detection

-Mobile application
+-Mobile application

-Multilingual support
+-Multilingual support

-Integration with government or NGO systems
+-Integration with government or NGO systems

 # 12. Conclusion